List of Gargoyles characters: Matt Bluestone

 Matt Bluestone (voiced by Thomas F. Wilson) is a Jewish American and a Detective Sergeant in the NYPD.
 He was a former FBI agent who was assigned to be Elisa's partner after the shooting incident.
 The NYPD 23rd Precinct's Captain, Maria Chavez, thought it was too dangerous for Elisa to be working on her own after she was shot, and assigned Bluestone as her new partner so that she would have someone covering her back—despite Elisa's adamant protests that she did not need a partner.
 Bluestone is a big believer in conspiracy theories, especially the Illuminati.
 He was one of the few humans who were friends with the Manhattan Clan.
 The Illuminati were impressed enough with Matt persistence that they made him a member; ironically, this works in his favor in trying to expose them.

 Martin Hacker

 Martin Hacker (voiced by Michael Bell) was Matt Bluestone's former partner in the FBI and an Illuminati operative, Hacker's job was to intentionally mislead Matt away from the Illuminati.
 When this failed, it was Martin who conferred membership onto Matt on the behalf of the Illuminati.

 After Manhattan discovers the existence of gargoyles, Hacker checks in on Matt Bluestone and John Castaway, as well as giving Xanatos an invitation to the White House from the Illuminati.
 While meeting all three of them, he claims a different objective from The Illuminati.
-With Matt Bluestone, he claims that the Illuminati agree that people aren't ready to encounter gargoyles.
+With Matt Bluestone, he claims that the Illuminati agree that people are not ready to encounter gargoyles.
 With Xanatos, he says the Illuminati feel it is time for humans and gargoyles to meet.
 As for John Castaway, he claimed that the Illuminati agree that the gargoyles should be destroyed.